What is a contractor mortgage?

 - CV showing continuous contracting history

-If your contract is about to end with no confirmed renewal, some lenders will still proceed if you have a strong history of back-to-back contracts in your field.
-Others may want to wait until a new contract is signed.
-Timing your application to coincide with a new or recently renewed contract gives the strongest position.
+If your contract is nearly up with nothing confirmed to follow, some lenders will still go ahead where you have a solid run of back-to-back contracts in your field.
+Others prefer to wait for a signed new one.
+Lining your application up with a fresh or recently renewed contract puts you in the strongest position.

 Get specialist contractor mortgage advice

-At Clearview Mortgage Solutions, we work with contractors across all industries — IT, construction, engineering, finance, and more.
-We know which lenders use day rate assessments, which understand CIS income, and which are most flexible on contract terms.
+At Clearview Mortgage Solutions, we work with contractors in IT, construction, engineering, finance and beyond.
+We know which lenders assess on day rate, which handle CIS income, and which are most relaxed about contract terms.

 Contact us for a free, no-obligation assessment.
-We’ll calculate your borrowing capacity using every available method and find the lender that gives you the best result.
+We’ll work out your borrowing across every method available and find the lender that gives you the best result.